interlark/shaka-player-bug_fragmented-mp4-with-scenecut/readme.md

 1) Encode video stream with scenecut parameter (you can run build_demo.py or use already builded one)
 2) Open the stream with Firefox browser and shaka player (you can open 3 demo links shown below)
 ![Image of Links](https://raw.githubusercontent.com/interlark/shaka-player-bug_fragmented-mp4-with-scenecut/master/images/links.png)
-3) Play video and seek through given scenecut places by clicking links shown below, you'll notice video glitches (on Windows) or video freezing while audo is playing (on Linux)
+3) Play video and seek through given places by clicking links shown below, you'll notice video glitches (on Windows) or video freezing while audo is playing (on Linux)
 ![Image of Seeks](https://raw.githubusercontent.com/interlark/shaka-player-bug_fragmented-mp4-with-scenecut/master/images/seeks.png)

 ## Zoom in